 Titlo Letters.
-This block contains a set of superscripted (written above), or titlo letters, used in manuscript Old Church Slavonic texts, usually to indicate abbreviations of words in the text.
-These may occur with or without the generic titlo character, U+0483 COMBINING CYRILLIC TITLO, or with U+A66F COMBINING CYRILLIC VZMET.
+This block contains a set of superscripted (written above), or titlo, letters, used in manuscript Old Church Slavonic texts and in modern Church Slavonic, usually to indicate abbreviations of words in the text.
+They can be found alone or in pairs that typically form digraphs or ligatures above one base character.
+These characters may be followed by U+0487 COMBINING CYRILLIC POKRYTIE in both old and modern texts.
+In Old Church Slavonic texts they may also be followed by U+0483 COMBINING CYRILLIC TITLO OR its typographical alternate form, U+A66F COMBINING CYRILLIC VZMET.
+Modern Church Slavonic never uses the titlo mark to "cover" superscripted letters, and does not use the vzmet mark at all.